FuelLabs/fuel-docs/src/networks/beta-3.md

 🔍 Block explorer - A block explorer (still heavily in development) is available at [https://fuellabs.github.io/block-explorer-v2/](https://fuellabs.github.io/block-explorer-v2/).
 Be sure to select `beta-3` from the dropdown on the top right.

-Join the [Fuel Labs Discord](https://discord.com/invite/fuelnetwork) and head to the 🧪︱testnet channel to get support from our team.
+Join the [Fuel Labs Forum](https://forum.fuel.network/) to get support from our team and others building on Fuel!

 ## SDK Versioning